-I had a container of candied ginger in the cabinet that I figured had been sitting around long enough.
-I decided to use it in a new cookie experiment to go along with our Christmas cookie platter.
-I chose orange to go with the ginger because the two flavors pair so well.
+I had a container of candied ginger in the cabinet that I figured had been sitting around long enough, so I decided to use it in a new cookie experiment to go along with our Christmas cookie platter.
+I chose orange to go with the ginger, because the two flavors pair so well.
 I chose oatmeal because none of the other cookies we had made so far were oatmeal.

 These cookies turned out to be soft and very fragrant, but not at all overpowered by the ginger.
 That was my initial concern, so I incorporated more juice from the orange than I otherwise would have – thus contributing to the soft texture.
 If you want the ginger to be more prominent, and your cookies a little crisper, just cut back on the juice.

 ½ c brown sugar

 1 ½ t orange zest

 In one bowl, whisk together the oats, flour, baking soda, and salt, and set aside.

 In a separate bowl, whisk together the two sugars, then pour in the cooled butter and stir until well incorporated.

 Add the eggs, zest, and orange juice to the sugar/butter mixture, then slowly incorporate the flour mixture, in three or four additions, followed by the chopped candied ginger.